Let’s get real—this is an article on how to write a project scope statement. You’re probably not reading this for fun, or by pure chance. It’s okay.

 If you want to write a good scope statement, I’ve got you.
 Read on.

 Project scope is simply a way to describe the work you’re agreeing to deliver.
-It describes the constraints or limitations of the project.
+It describes the project constraints or limitations and project assumptions.

 Why are Scope Statements important?

-Stakeholders or clients want to know what they’re paying for.
-Projects, by their very nature have constraints.
+Stakeholders and clients want to know what they’re paying for.
+Projects, by their very nature, have constraints.
 Stakeholders want to know the boundaries of the project, the process that will be followed, the participants, and how the WBS (work breakdown structure) translates into actual work delivered, and the deliverables.

-If the client or stakeholder pays more, then more will be included within the scope, and if they’re paying less, typically, less will be included within the scope.
+If the client or stakeholder pays more, then more will be included within the scope document.
+Similarly, if they’re paying less, typically, less will be included within the scope.

-Project scope statements can be cooked up in a variety of effective ways and are usually a key responsibility of digital project managers or producers.
+Project scope statements can be cooked up in various effective ways and are usually a key responsibility of digital project managers or producers.

-A bulletproof scope statement not only saves your bacon but can save your business’ bacon.
-It can be your saving grace if things go off the rails.
+A bulletproof scope statement can be your saving grace if things go off the rails.